- Last updated:

 In Australia currently only three per cent of battery waste is recycled.
 In Europe, 44 per cent of batteries sold are collected for recycling.

-Batteries contain a variety of toxic metals which are particularly detrimental in landfill (lead, nickel, cadmium, nickel-metal hydride and mercury.
+Batteries contain a variety of toxic metals which are particularly detrimental in landfill (lead, nickel, cadmium, nickel-metal hydride and mercury) and can seep through into the environment.
 They also contain valuable metals that may be recovered through recycling (such as cadmium, zinc, manganese, cobalt and rare earth metals).

 Disposing of single use or rechargeable batteries